FamilySearch/fs-js-lite/README.md

 Breaking changes:

-* Response header methods
+1. The `getHeader()` and `getAllHeaders()` response methods were replaced with the `headers` object.
-* `saveAccessToken` now defaults to false
+2. `saveAccessToken` now defaults to `false` instead of `true`.
-* Parameters of response callbacks changed
+3. The signature of response callbacks changed from `function(response)` to `function(error, response)`.
+4. In v1 response middleware was called even when a network error occurred.
+In v2 the response middleware is only called when a response is actually recieved.